Karishim Swim Camp

 What Are Your Health & Safety Procedures?

-JCC Newton Camps are staffed by a registered nurse (RN), and a physician is on call.
+JCC Newton Camps are staffed by a healthcare supervisor and a physician is on call.
 In case of an emergency, the local hospital is less than five miles away from JCC Greater Boston.

 JCC Newton Camps are in compliance with the Commonwealth of Massachusetts Department of Public Health policies and is inspected and licensed by the City of Newton Department of Public Health.
 As part of that relationship, we have been asked to share commonly asked questions about Meningococcal Disease.